-Commiserations to any holders of Quixant shares (LON:QXT) as today’s profit warning saw share prices halve in early trade as their interim results revealed full-year profits would be below expectations.
+Commiserations to any holders of Quixant shares (LON:QXT).
+Today saw share prices halve in early trade as their interim results revealed full-year profits would be below expectations.
 There has been a smidgen of recovery since, but that will be of scant consolation to anyone except those buying today.
 The share price graph is pretty poor following today’s Quixant profit warning:

 Much shareholder value has been lost here over the past year.
 In fact, just a year ago, the company looked set to be breaching the 500p mark, so it’s all come crashing down quite quickly.
-Looking back through the notes it seems that this profit warning was coming, as in January we were warned that profits would be significantly second-half weighted.
+Looking back through the notes it seems that this profit warning was coming.
+In January we were warned that profits would be significantly second-half weighted.
 Today’s note makes for even worse reading as it appears that these profits will not materialise.

 Quixant will be a share that many investors would be aware of, having a very good track record.
 They specialise in the production of PC-based systems for gaming software, used in the entertainment and gambling industries.
 Products such as the machines in betting shops as well as the monitors would come under this umbrella.